stacktrace-nso/nonskating.club/content/guides/penalty-box-manager.md

 The Penalty Box Manager uses (at least) two stopwatches for timing penalties.
 Most host leagues provide stopwatches for the penalty box staff, although many PBMs bring their own.
 The PBM is responsible for the Penalty Box Whiteboard, a handheld whiteboard that is divided into halves by team, and the markers and erasers for that board.
 These items are supplied by the host league.

-The penalty box is equipped with colored swatches (often fabric, felt, or tape) to mark the seats belonging to each team.
+The penalty box is equipped with colored swatches (often fabric, felt, or tape) to mark the side of the penalty box belonging to each team.
 The Penalty Box Manager may choose to wear colored armbands to associate their hand signals with each team's side of the box.

 ## The Basic Routine